Bardolph-Automation-Inc/bardolph/README.md

 lsc scripts/evening.ls
 python -m __generated__
 ```
-The generated Python module relies on the Bardolph runtime code.
+The generated Python module relies on the Bardolph python library.

 If you want to use this module in your own Python code, you can import the
 and call the function `run_script()`.
 However, because the module is not